 2 Works for You isn't just a motto for me, it's a daily mission that has not changed in the nearly 20 years I have worked here as the evening news anchor and reporter.

-I have been covering events throughout northeastern Oklahoma with an emphasis on breaking news, health and early childhood education issues since May of 1996.
+I've been covering events throughout northeastern Oklahoma with an emphasis on breaking news, health and early childhood education issues since May 1996.